 One of the biggest benefits LinkedIn offers university students and job seekers is that you can check out the pages of your targeted employers.

-By visiting company, pages, you can conduct a research on the whereabouts of the company, the hiring process and what people have to say about that organization.
+By visiting the company pages, you can conduct research on the whereabouts of the company, the hiring process and what people have to say about that organization.

 Doing this kind of company research on LinkedIn can always keep a stay ahead of your competition and increases your employability.